-Seopjikoji (섭지코지) and Seongsan Sunrise Peak (성산일출봉 | seongsanilchulbong), Jeju Island
+Seopjikoji and Seongsan Sunrise Peak, Jeju Island (섭지코지) (성산일출봉 | seongsanilchulbong)

 There are so many places to visit on Jeju Island that they could almost warrant an article by themselves.
-One of the best places to visit on the island (and thus one of the best places to visit in Korea) is Seopjikoji.
+One of the best places to visit on the island (and in the country) is Seopjikoji.
 This coastal walk has been featured in many dramas, and you will find many young couples taking romantic strolls along the cliff-top.

-Boseong Green Tea Field (보성 녹차밭 | boseong nokchabat), Boseong
+Boseong Green Tea Field, Boseong (보성 녹차밭 | boseong nokchabat)

 This corner of Jeolla province is where almost all of Korea’s green tea comes from, and the hillside around the town is covered with rows upon rows of luscious tea plants.
-The greenery makes for great photos, but a visit to the fields also allows you to taste the green tea at its absolute freshest.
+The greenery makes for great photos, but a visit to the fields also lets you taste the green tea at its absolute freshest.
 A trip here is a must for tea aficionados!

-Jagalchi Fish Market (자갈치시장 | jagalchisijang), Busan
+Jagalchi Fish Market, Busan (자갈치시장 | jagalchisijang)

 오이소, 보이소, 사이소 (oiso, boiso, saiso) reads the entrance sign in classic Busan dialect: Come!
 Look!
 Buy!
-One thing it didn’t mention is “smell!” which is surprising for anyone who has ever visited a fish market before.
-The fish market, and nearby international market (국제시장 | gukjesijang) are the best places to experience the hustle and bustle of this dynamic port city.
+It didn’t mention “smell!” which is surprising for anyone who has ever visited a fish market before.
+The fish market and nearby international market (국제시장 | gukjesijang) are the best places to experience the hustle and bustle of this dynamic port city.

-You can also eat the freshest fish possible here, or if that isn’t fresh enough for you, you can try the live octopus (산낙지 | sannakji) whose tentacles are still wriggling and squirming even when they are being held by your chopsticks.
+You can also eat the freshest fish possible here, or if that isn’t fresh enough for you, you can try the live octopus (산낙지 | sannakji).
+Its tentacles are still wriggling and squirming even when your chopsticks are holding them.
 The market can be reached by taking a subway to Jagalchi subway station (자갈치역 | jagalchiyeok).